Illinois Compiled Statutes

 (7) Exercise, for the purposes of this Article and to

-the extent approved by the Director, the powers of a domestic life or health insurer, but in no case may the Association issue insurance policies or annuity contracts other than those issued to perform the contractual obligations of the impaired or insolvent insurer.
+the extent approved by the Director, the powers of a domestic life insurer, health insurer, or health maintenance organization, but in no case may the Association issue policies or contracts other than those issued to perform the contractual obligations of the impaired or insolvent insurer.